We may be compensated for your purchase of any of the products featured on this page – it helps us keep the lights on :)

 Whenever your cursor is within the Table area, you’ll see a Table Design menu in your Ribbon.
 In this menu, go to the Table Style Options section and deselect any options that may be checked off.

-3. Resize the Cells
+3. Resize the Cells for the Grid

 After you insert the Table, you can resize the cells.

-If you resize the cells before inserting the Table, they’ll reset after you add the Table, so you’ll want to make sure to do it in this order.
+NOTE: If you resize the cells before inserting the Table, they’ll reset after you add the Table, so you’ll want to make sure to do it in this order.

 Using Ctrl+A, select all the cells on the sheet (you may need to press Ctrl+A twice).

-Then, with all the cells selected, place your cursor along the letter labels of the columns, right-click and select Column Width to resize the columns.
-Enter the measurement you want to use for your grid boxes.
-In this example, I’m using 0.25”.
+Then, with all the cells selected, place your cursor along the letter labels of the Columns, right-click and select Column Width to resize the columns.

-With all the cells still selected, place your cursor along the numerical labels for the rows, right-click and select Row Height to resize the rows.
+With all the cells still selected, place your cursor along the numerical labels for the Rows, right-click and select Row Height to resize the rows.

 4. Size the Table to Fit the Page